Histophilus somni: Diagnosis and Treatment

 There are many licensed vaccines against H. somni, however licensed does not mean effective.
 There is a push to develop new vaccines that are multi-pathogenic and DIVA compatible.
 H. somni vaccines are usually killed cells or specific outer membrane proteins but have not been proven to be effective at protecting cattle against disease.
 There are many constraints to vaccine use on top of ineffectiveness, including the timeliness of administration, adverse reactions from individuals in the herd, and research into the epidemiology of the disease.
-In order to treat this infection, one must know which organ system it is effecting and some systems, such as the neurological presentation does allow for timely treatment because by the time the disease is detected, it is too late for treatment.
+In order to treat this infection, one must know which organ system it is affecting and some systems, such as the neurological presentation does not allow for timely treatment because by the time the disease is detected, it is too late for treatment.